abdul-royyaq/OC-ASRock-H610M-HDV-M.2/README.md

 * Don't change `MinKernel` variable to 21.x or later, this will make your macOS unable to wake up from sleep.

+* Please [generate new SN and MLB](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-macserial) if getting trouble with iServices.

 ---

 ## LICENSE & CREDITS